This family is living our wildest dreams.

 When we moved we left both the known and the predictable.
 I had a job I enjoyed and my husband had a number of safe, rewarding and considerably more local opportunities available to him.
 But we decided to take the leap, willing to risk that comfort for the appeal of adventure and the experience we felt it would provide our family.

 Change hasn’t always been easy for me.
 As a kid, I cried when the wallpaper was replaced in my room.
 I refused to play in the redecorated play area in the basement, and when my parents briefly considered moving, my mom decided we shouldn’t as she feared it would almost cause me a nervous breakdown.
-Eventually, as a university student, I took on the challenge of transition, left home and for these and my early working career, spent a good number of years moving, adapting to new communities and accepting change.
+Eventually, as a university student, I took on the challenge of transition, left home, and for these and my early working career, spent a good number of years moving, adapting to new communities, and accepting change.
 This no doubt helped prepare me for a future with a more adventurous, entrepreneurial husband.
+Those who are skeptical about moving abroad might first want to get in touch with a local or speak with a professional in that country.
+That could ease most of your worries while relocating there.

 Our big move has certainly delivered on adventure.We have experienced beautiful beaches, revelled in our time in and on the ocean, and have loved getting to know an amazing community full of people from all over the world.
 We have truly been living and loving in this new culture.
 We have experienced ups and downs over these years, but this is hardly contained to a life abroad.